-- \bullet The adverse effects of these materials are associated with undesirable components, and - The levels of the undesirable components are inversely related to the degree of processing; - Distillate base oils receiving the same degree or extent of processing will have similar toxicities; - The potential toxicity of residual base oils is independent of the degree of processing the oil receives.

-• The reproductive and developmental toxicity of the distillate base oils is inversely related to the degree of processing.
+- Distillate base oils receiving the same degree or extent of processing will have similar toxicities; - The potential toxicity of residual base oils is independent of the degree of processing the oil receives. - The potential toxicity of residual base oils is independent of the degree of processing the oil receives.

-Unrefined & mildly refined distillate base oils contain the highest levels of undestrable components, have the largest variation of hydrocarbon molecules and have shown the highest potential cancer-causing and mutation-causing activities.
-Highly and severely refined distillate base oils are produced from unrefined and mildly refined oils by removing or transforming undestrable components.
+The reproductive and developmental toxicity of the distillate base oils is inversely related to the degree of processing. - Unrefined & mildly refined distillate base oils contain the highest levels of undesirable components, have the largest variation of hydrocarbon molecules and have shown the highest potential cancer-causing and mutation-causing activities.
+Highly and severely refined distillate base oils are produced from unrefined and mildly refined oils by removing or transforming undesirable components.
 In comparison to unrefined and mildly refined base oils, the highly and severely refined distillate base oils have a smaller range of hydrocarbon molecules and have demonstrated very low mammalian toxicity.
 Testing of residual oils for mutation-causing and cancer-causing potential has shown negative results, supporting the belief that these materials lack biologically active components or the components are largely non-bioavailable due to their molecular size.
 Toxicity testing has consistently shown that lubricating base oils have low acute toxicities.
-Numerous tests have shown that a lubricating base oil s mutagenic and carcinogenic potential correlates with its 3-7 ring polycyclic aromatic compound (PAC) content, and the level of DMSO extractables (e.g. IP346 assay), both characteristics that are directly related to the degree/conditions of processing.
+Numerous tests have shown that a lubricating base oil's mutagenic and carcinogenic potential correlates with its 3-7 ring polycyclic aromatic compound (PAC) content, and the level of DMSO extractables (e.g. IP346 assay), both characteristics that are directly related to the degree/conditions of processing.